bkomlik/landing-page/README.md

 on using flexbox and combines all of the lessons and examples from the section.

 It wasn't clear from the design documents how the page should behave when resized horizontally.
-The implementation uses a static width and margins for all elements.
+This implementation uses a static width and margins for all elements.